alevyinroc/Presentations/Developers - Let's be Friends/outline.md

 Talk to me!
  * This is a collaboration
+   * Don't wait for me to come looking for you when your query hammers the database
    * I don't want to blame the application code because "the system is slow"
    * I don't want you to blame the database because "the system is slow"
    * Instead, we'll both go after the network and SAN admins
+ * Talk to me about how many databases you're going to need
+   * Multi-tenant - one DB per tenant vs. all tenants in one DB
+     * One DB Per Tenant
+       * Convenient from a separation perspective
+       * OK for a few tenants
+       * But What about 100, 1000 or 5000?
+       * Schema changes, indexes, stored procs, plan guides, etc. have to be pushed to all databases at once
+       * Replication becomes a major headache
+       * Overhead becomes magnified
+          * Backups, CheckDB, Query Store
+          * Plan cache churn
+          * Checkout line example
+   * One DB
+     * Trickier security
+     * "Client key" fields
+     * Schema changes may still take a while
+      * But only have to be done once
+    * Can take better advantage of compression
   * Talk to me about the type of data you're working with
     * Good data type choices = more efficient
     * Store your dates as dates